 Able Danger: DIA Tracked the Terrorists

-Defense Intel.
-Agency pre-9/11 surveillance of hijackers
+Defense Intelligence Agency surveillance of hijackers before 9/11

 Lt.
 Col. Anthony Shaffer, a participant in Able Danger, has a book "Operation Dark Heart: Spycraft and Special Ops on the Frontlines of Afghanistan -- and the Path to Victory."
-The Pentagon forced censorship of parts of it before it was published (since he had a security clearance that allowed for the censorship of his writing).
+The Pentagon forced censorship of parts of it before it was published (since he had a security clearance that allowed for censorship of his writing).

 Enabling Danger (part one)

 Sept.
 11th, 2010.
 The New York Times, the A.P. and Fox News break the story of how Tony Shaffer's Afghan war memoir: "Operation Dark Heart" is being censored by the Defense Intelligence Agency (DIA) after it had already passed a vetting by U.S. Army reviewers.
 Fox News national security correspondent Catherine Herridge reported that DIA "Attempted to block key portions of the book that claim "Able Danger" successfully ID'd hijacker Mohammed Atta as a threat to the U.S. before the Sept.
 11, 2001 terror attacks."

 What follows is the most complete telling of the Able Danger story in print form: chapters from Peter Lance's 2006 book (updated in 2009) TRIPLE CROSS: How bin Laden's Master Spy Penetrated the CIA, the Green Berets and the FBI.
 For the first time, the book presents an explanation for why the Pentagon ordered destroyed 2.5 terabytes of al Qaeda related intelligence gathered by the Able Danger data miners.